javierchuaby/tp/docs/DeveloperGuide.md

 | `*`      | Club Exco Member | export member data to a file           | share it with other committees/executives |

 *Note: Some user stories above are for future versions and may not be in the current build.*

 ---

-Here’s your **updated Use Cases section** rewritten to fully reflect ClubTrack’s current commands, features, and audience — following CS2103T format and tone.
-It’s copy-paste ready for your `.md` file ✅

----